waihpone/Data-Visualization-Project-G9/README.md

 python -m http.server 8000
 ```

-Then open `http://localhost:8000` and interact with the dashboard.
+Then open `http://localhost:8000/dashboard.html` for the full speeding dashboard or visit `http://localhost:8000/` to view the standalone Australian states map.

 ## Updating Remoteness Boundaries